jckarter/clay/doc/language-reference.md

     # Grammar
     ForStatement -> "for" "(" comma_list(Identifier) "in" Expression ")" Statement

 A `for` loop provides a higher-level looping mechanism than `while` to loop over sequences.
-It binds values yielded from a iterator object within the scope of its body statement, repeatedly executing the body for each value.
+It binds values yielded from a iterator object to variables in the scope of its body statement, repeatedly executing the body for each value until the iterator is exhausted.

     // Example
     main() {